laur89/dotfiles/README.md

 1. install sudo, if not already installed:
     * su
     * apt-get install sudo
-1. add your user to sudo group:
+1. add your user to sudo group (if not already done so by the preseed):
     * `/usr/sbin/adduser $USER  sudo`    (and logout + login afterwards!)
 1. sudo apt-get update
 1. execute script: